-8Recommendations of the Conference on Ethical issues in the Legal Representation of 4 Children, 64 FORDHAM L. REV. 1301 (1996)(Fordham Recommendations)(attorney must follow child's expressed preferences and attempt to discern wishes in context in developmentally appropriate way if child is incapable of expressing viewpoint).
+&lt;sup>11 Recommendations of the Conference on Ethical issues in the Legal Representation of Children, 64 FORDHAM L. REV. 1301 (1996) (Fordham Recommendations) (attorney must follow child's expressed preferences and attempt to discern wishes in context in developmentally appropriate way if child is incapable of expressing viewpoint).